 Most of my professional supervision and personal therapy have been done online.
 This suits me, as I am comfortable in my own space, and am able to work with therapists of my choice who are geographically distant.

 If you are struggling, it’s OK to ask for help.
-Call me on 0474 095 432 for a free 15 minute chat.
+Call me on 0474 095 432 for a free 15 minute chat, or email.
 Longer consultations are available, and can be offered by phone, or via Skype or Zoom if you have internet access, while we are social distancing.

 I am not able to offer an emergency service.
 For crisis support contact the following: